 I wish I had the imagination of a child!
 Sometimes, during playtime with my son, I get lost.
-I can’t keep up with the imagination flowing through his mind, while mine just freezes.
-Imagination is an awesome thing, right?
+I can’t keep up with the imagination flowing through his mind while mine freezes.
+Imagination is an awesome thing.
 Part of a child’s development might include an imaginary friend.
 Usually, this is nothing to worry about.
 In fact, it means you can get on with some grown-up tasks while your kid plays with their imaginary friend!
 Why do kids have imaginary friends?
 Let’s take a look at 5 reasons why…

 What you will learn in this post:

 - When it is time to worry about your child’s imaginary friend